 To see more of Calgary’s burgeoning craft beer scene, join Urban Pedal Tours’ for a one of a kind biking adventure.
 As a bonus, no-one has to drive!

 Take a seat on the 15 person U shaped bike and pedal your way around to three local breweries, accompanied by music and an enthusiastic guide.

 Moving at around 8km/h through the city, this bike adventure combines a scenic tour of Calgary with beer.

 Choose from three different brewery ‘n’ biking tours, all two hours in length.
 If your group prefers wine, consider the “Wine and Wheels” tour that includes wine tasting with a sommelier alongside local sightseeing.

 Gelato tour and tasting

-For a more interactive Fiasco experience, sign up to the Gelato Academy.
+For a more interactive Righteous experience, sign up to the Gelato Academy.
 In this class, you get to make your very own flavour of gelato.

 Float or walk along the Bow River